Third Geneva Convention: Part II: General Protection of Prisoners of War

 This part of the convention covers the status of prisoners of war.

 Article 12 states that prisoners of war are the responsibility of the state, not the persons who capture them, and that they may not be transferred to a state that is not party to the convention.

 Articles 13 to 16 state that prisoners of war must be treated humanely without any adverse discrimination and that their medical needs must be met.

 Part III: Captivity

-This part is divided into several sections:
+This part is divided into six sections:

 Section 1 covers the beginning of captivity (Articles 17–20).
 It dictates what information a prisoner must give ("surname, first names and rank, date of birth, and army, regimental, personal or serial number"), and interrogation methods that the detaining power may use ("No physical or mental torture, nor any other form of coercion").
 It dictates what private property a prisoner of war may keep and that the prisoner of war must be evacuated from the combat zone as soon as possible.

 Section 2 covers the internment of prisoners of war and is broken down into 8 chapters which cover: